Post Reply

 I don't say this enough, but I do appreciate the help.

-internet54 wrote:If someone visits the site without JS enabled, they are a fool.
+internet54 Wrote:If someone visits the site without JS enabled, they are a fool.

 Previously they were hardly fools, just sight-impaired.
 Most new screen readers now support Javascript but older ones don’t.